Cold Brew Coffee Ratio Formula

 In addition, some of the more volatile or delicate compounds remain intact during cold brewing.

 This all adds up to a distinct flavor difference.

 Is Cold Brew The Same As Iced Coffee?

-The majority of people think of an iced coffee as hot coffee poured over ice.
+The majority of people think of iced coffee as hot coffee poured over ice.

-While this cold brewed drink can be mixed with ice and it is even called by the same name, a cold brewed ice coffee and a hot brewed iced coffee are two very different coffee drinks.
+While this cold-brewed drink can be mixed with ice and is even called by the same name, a cold-brewed iced coffee and a hot-brewed iced coffee are two very different coffee drinks.

 They are very different preparation-wise and flavor-wise.

 How To Make Cold Brew Coffee At Home